matthijsgroen/fp-experiments/posts/1-intro.md

 But I really started to like working with functions only approach.
 No `getName()` that could reply with a different value each time you called it.
 It became more predictable.
-Also working with Redux brought new concepts to the table.
-Those of immutability.
+Also working with Redux brought new concepts to the table such as immutability.
 Not changing data, but reconstructing new data based on changes.

 ### An example: